Steemhunt/mint-terminal/README.md

 # TEST MODE - show prepared params, but don't create
 http://localhost:3000/?test=create a cat themed meme coin, backed by $mfer
 ```

+## Future Work

+- [ ] Create a bot to reply to general casts, not just for minting all the time
+- [ ] Generate a token logo, upload it to Mint Club